imjackson/jacksongpack.com/README.md

 Husky and Pretty-Quick are used to run Prettier as a pre-commit hook; meaning your code will be formatted each time you make a commit.
-You can run prettier manually with `npx prettier --write .`.
+You can run prettier manually with `npm run lint:write`.

 ## Building Site